ahuacate/sonarr/README.md

 # Sonarr Build
-This recipe is for setting up Sonarr.
+This recipe is for setting up Sonarr version 3.
 The following assumes your are familiar with Sonarr and its preference menus and configuration options.

 Network Prerequisites are:
 - [x] Layer 2 Network Switches